MissStrong/ICS4U/Unit 2/Note 2 - String Manipulation and Regular Expressions.md

 | `float` | `%e` for scientific notation<br></br>`%f` |
 | `String` | `%s` |

-You can use multiple placeholders in the same string.
+We can use multiple placeholders in the same string.
 The arguments are placed in order that their placeholders appear.

 ```java
 String name;